enso-org/enso/docs/infrastructure/benchmarks.md

 expression.
 To access the full flexibility of the JMH launcher, run it via `Bench/run` - for example, to see the help message: `Bench/run -h`.

-To debug a single benchmark, set the `javaOptions` with something like `set javaOptions += "-agentlib:jdwp=transport=dt_socket,server=y,suspend=y,address=localhost:8000"`, and launch a single benchmark without forking with `Bench/run -f 0 <bench name>`.
-Then, attach to the debugger with your IDE.

 ## Visualization

 The benchmarks are invoked as a daily